srinathreddy4/regent-tech-demo/README.md

 The Web App for Containers allows the creation of custom [Docker](https://www.docker.com/what-docker) container images, easily deploy and then run them on Azure.
 Combination of Azure DevOps and Azure integration with Docker will enable the following:

-1. Build custom Docker images using [Azure DevOps Hosted Linux agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=vsts)
+1. Build a custom Docker image.

-1. Push and store the Docker images in a private repository
+1. Push and store the Docker images in a private repository.

-1. Deploy and run the images on Azure App Services
+1. Deploy and run the images on Azure App Services.

 ## Setting up the Environment